1210724929/SNMF/README.md

 Experimental results:
 Change the variable iter, you can get a set of different sharpness pictures.
 But every picture we got will less  satisfying than original picture which we input.
-Because the work of the Semi-NMF algorithm is that reduce the dimension, since we have to lose some features in above process.
+Because the work of the Semi-NMF algorithm is that reduce the dimension, since we have to lose some figures in above process.